 Never leave home or go to bed with the doors to your home left unlocked or the garage left open.
 If possible, park vehicles in a locked garage.

 Always lock your vehicle and lock any valuables in the trunk, or take them inside with you.
-Most commonly stolen items from vehicles: cellular telephones, cameras, video cameras, lap top computers, CDs or cassettes, sporting goods, cash, checks, and credit cards.
+Most commonly stolen items from vehicles: cell telephones, cameras, computers, CDs or cassettes, sporting goods, cash, checks, and credit cards.

 Never leave keys or door opener in a vehicle that is parked outside.
 Thieves will take these items, return when you are not at home, and use them to enter your residence.